readium/architecture/streamer/parser/metadata.md

 When parsing an EPUB, we need to establish:

 * the key of the contributor;
-* the name of this contributor;
+* a language map for the name of this contributor;
-* the alternate forms for this name;
 * the string used to sort the name of the contributor.

 ### EPUB 2.x